Celebration of Life

 Van is survived by daughters Cathy Jean Anderson, Susan Anderson Gregory, Nancy Loorem (Ron) Adams, and son Stuart Anderson; four grandchildren Kirsten Garland, Laban Coffin, Dawit Gregory, and Dena Berni; two great-grandsons Joel and O’Rynn; and like-a-daughter Alene Reaugh and like-a-grandson, David Wood.
 Van was preceded in death by her husband Gene, her parents, her brother Tom Peterson, and her grandson Dylan Loorem.

-The family will host a virtual Celebration of Van’s Life on Thursday, July 7, at 3:00 pm to be respectful of current health issues.
-The memorial will be live-streamed for all who want to join at that time.
-The celebration will also be recorded for later viewing.
-Van’s family will gather for the interment of ashes on July 8 at Sunset Hills Memorial Park in Bellevue.
-All who desire are welcome to visit her graveside after that time.
+The family hosted a virtual Celebration of Van’s Life on Thursday, July 7, at 3:00 pm 2022, to be respectful of health issues at that time.
+The memorial was live-streamed for all who joined.
+The celebration was also recorded for later viewing.
+Van’s family gathered for the interment of ashes on July 8 at Sunset Hills Memorial Park in Bellevue.
+The gathering was intimate, touching, and a beautiful “farewell.”

 Instead of flowers, please donate to Seattle King Country Realtors Scholarship Program.